X-rayLaser/imagenet-resumable-downloader/README.md

 - Launch the program
 - click a button "Choose" to specify ImageNet destination folder
-- set a spin box value next to "maximum # of images to download" to 1000
+- set a spin box value next to "# of images to download" to 1000
 - set a spin box value next to "# of images per category" to 200
 - click a "Download" button
 - wait until program finishes